-When I began in ministry in the ’80s it was all about church growth.
-Every church should grow, but management patterns were stifling growth..
+Back in the ’80s, when I started out in ministry, everything was about church growth.
+Every church should grow, but management patterns were stifling growth.
 Such was the received wisdom of the time.
 But with strategic structuring a church could grow from cell to a congregation with cells., then to a celebration with congregations and cells.
 Structuring for growth was the name of the game.
-Since that time I have been able to observe the growth and decline patterns of many churches and I have noticed that growth sometimes arises through surprising avenues.
+Since that time I have been able to observe the growth and decline patterns of many churches and I have noticed that growth sometimes arises through suprising avenues.

 Sometimes the story of mission and growth follows a more circuitous route.
 If we consider the following schema: